History of the United Kingdom: Popular culture

 As a leisure, literacy, wealth, ease of travel, and a broadened sense of community grew in Britain from the late 19th century onward, there was more time and interest in leisure activities of all sorts, on the part of all classes.
 The annual vacation became common.
 Tourists flocked to seaside resorts; Blackpool hosted 7 million visitors a year in the 1930s.
-Organized leisure was primarily a male activity, with middle-class women allowed in at the margins.
+Organised leisure was primarily a male activity, with middle-class women allowed in at the margins.
 There were class differences with upper-class clubs, and working-class and middle-class pubs.
 Heavy drinking declined; there were more competitions that attracted heavy betting.
 Participation in sports and all sorts of leisure activities increased for the average Englishman, and his interest in spectator sports increased dramatically.
 By the 1920s the cinema and radio attracted all classes, ages and genders in very large numbers, with young women taking the lead.
 Working-class men wearing flat caps and eating fish and chips were boisterous football spectators.
 They sang along at the music hall, fancied their pigeons, gambled on horse racing, and took the family to Blackpool in summer.
-The cartoon realization of this life style Andy Capp began in 1957.
+The cartoon realisation of this life style Andy Capp began in 1957.
 Political activists complained that working-class leisure diverted men away from revolutionary agitation.

 Cinema and radio

 The British film industry emerged in the 1890s when cinemas in general broke through in the western world, and built heavily on the strong reputation of the London legitimate theatre for actors, directors and producers.
 The problem was that the American market was so much larger and richer.
-It bought up the top talent, especially when Hollywood came to the fore in the 1920s and produced over 80 percent of the total world output.
+It bought up the top talent, especially when Hollywood came to the fore in the 1920s and produced over 80 per cent of the total world output.
 Efforts to fight back were futile—the government set a quota for British made films, but it failed.
 Hollywood furthermore dominated the lucrative Canadian and Australian markets.
 Bollywood (based in Bombay) dominated the huge Indian market.
 The most prominent directors remaining in London were Alexander Korda, an expatriate Hungarian, and Alfred Hitchcock.
 There was a revival of creativity in the 1933–1945 era, especially with the arrival of Jewish filmmakers and actors fleeing the Nazis.
 Meanwhile, giant palaces were built for the huge audiences that wanted to see Hollywood films.
-In Liverpool 40 percent of the population attended one of the 69 cinemas once a week; 25 percent went twice.
+In Liverpool 40 per cent of the population attended one of the 69 cinemas once a week; 25 per cent went twice.
 Traditionalists grumbled about the American cultural invasion, but the permanent impact was minor.

 In radio, British audiences had no choice apart from the upscale programming of the BBC, a government agency which had a monopoly on broadcasting.
 John Reith, an intensely moralistic engineer, was in full charge.
 His goal was to broadcast, "All that is best in every department of human knowledge, endeavour and achievement....
 The preservation of a high moral tone is obviously of paramount importance."